From Unstructured Data to Demand Counterfactuals: Theory and Practice: Case 2: Individual-Level Price Variation

 As before, we refer to this as the \emph{naive estimator} of $\kappa$ since it does not account for the fact that the proxies $\tilde e$ might differ from the true latent attributes.
-Mismeasurement of $e$ affects the naive estimator of $\kappa$ both directly, since $\tilde e$ is an argument of $k$, and indirectly through bias in the first-stage estimate $\hat \theta$, since $\tilde e$ enters the likelihood.
+This proxy error affects the naive estimator directly, as $\tilde e$ is an argument of $k$, and indirectly through the first-stage estimate $\hat \theta$, as $\tilde e$ enters the likelihood.

-We now introduce a bias-corrected estimator of $\kappa$ that is designed to mitigate the effects of using $\tilde e$ in place of the true $e$.
-As before, we consider models in which $e$ and $\theta$ enter choice probabilities (\ref{eq:choice probs exogenous}) via a composite parameter
+We now introduce our bias-correction.
+Again, we consider models in which $e$ and $\theta$ enter choice probabilities (\ref{eq:choice probs exogenous}) via a composite parameter

-As before, many common specifications have this property.
+Many common models have this property.
 We illustrate it in our leading example.